Roxane Pronier - 001

 We invite you to become the owner of a rug which has a unique story of being.
 All pieces are first ever creations from artists the world over that have collaborated with us to offer a new way to enjoy graphic art as a soft hand-woven rug made from 100% recycled plastic.
 Transforming mountains of unwanted plastic bottles into collectible floor art.

 Computerised screen pixels are transformed into thousands of woven wefts bringing to life the design, colour and flow within this limited-edition kilim rug.

-Produced in a limited run of 12, this rug offers a more connected relationship with the artist and the value of knowing that only a small number of like-minded individuals will enjoy that very same piece within their home environment.
+Produced in a limited run, this rug offers a more connected relationship with the artist and the value of knowing that only a small number of like-minded individuals will enjoy that very same piece within their home environment.